fenago/katacoda-scenarios/azure-functions/azure-functions-manage/intro.md

 Welcome to your Azure Functions Lab Exercise!

-In this Lab we will write Java Azure Functions.
+In this Lab, you will learn how to manage your function app.